How to Build Simple React App (Part 4)

 ...

-Straightforward function, just checks if the pressed key was enter, and if it is, it calls submitTask function, which, if you remember, was our handler for submit button.
-Because this can be a little confusing for a user, we added a little note below the input field, which shows only if input field contains text, and guides user how to submit todo.
-Also, note that here we are using that class we defined inside Root/assets/styles/index.scss, .dark-input, that was extracted to root, because it isn't something bound for AddTodo component, it is just a look of a an input field, we may need it somewhere else in the project, not only here, that is why those classes are extracted.
+Straightforward function, that just checks if the pressed key was enter, and if it is, it calls submitTask function, which, if you remember, was our handler for the submit button.
+Because this can be a little confusing for a user, we added a little note below the input field, which shows only if the input field contains text, and guides the user on how to submit todo.
+Also, note that here we are using that class we defined inside Root/assets/styles/index.scss, .dark-input, which was extracted to root because it isn't something bound for AddTodo component, it is just a look of an input field, we may need it somewhere else in the project, not only here, that is why those classes are extracted.
 Ok, next is Todo, there we need some style.

 /* src/components/Home/TodoList/Todo/assets/styles/index.scss */